lorenzo-vecchio/svelte-portfolio/README.md

 # 🌐 Personal Website

-A high-performance, statically generated personal website built with the modern web stack.
+A high-performance, statically generated personal website built with a modern web stack.
 This site leverages **SvelteKit Runes** for reactive logic and **Tailwind CSS v4** for styling, all served via a hardened **NGINX** container.

 ## 🚀 Tech Stack